hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * this also allows spaces to be specified at begin or end of the string literal.

+* a small set of escape sequences (\\n, \\t, \\r, \\") are supported within these strings.
+  These will be replaced with equivalent char.

+  * The double quote at the begin and end of string literal will be dropped.

 If it starts with $0x then it will be treated has a binary buffer specified has a hex string.

 If it starts with __ then it will be treated has a special data value.